-Be attentive, supportive, complimentary; and communicate– these are a handful of essentials that one must remember while being in a relationship.
+Be attentive, supportive, complimentary, and communicate– these are a handful of essentials that one must remember while being in a relationship.

 Marriage is no doubt a tough act to follow

-After the whirlwind of romance and rocky relationship, marriage is the real deal.
-It, obviously, demands certain attention, changes in roles, and responsibilities.
-The whole point of view takes a spin and everything changes.
+After the whirlwind of romance and rocky relationships, marriage is the real deal.
+It demands certain attention, changes in roles and responsibilities.
+The whole point of view takes a spin, and everything changes.

-The following pointers will definitely help you be a better partner
+The following pointers will definitely help you be a better partner.

 1. Put yourself in your partner’s shoe, more often than usual